dipu-ray/Phitron-B7/03. Basic Data Structures/Week 01-Introduction to Data-Structure/Module 01-Time and Space Complexity/README.md

     - `TLE` means code logic was right but do not this better way.
 Make sure it better way.
     - This `TLE` got remove to know `Time Complexity`.
     - When you know the `Time Complexity` then you will understand with problems input, which way to solve it.

+## 2. What is time complexity
+- abc